maxijabase/MGEMod/README.md

 This is a fork of sappho's repository, with the following improvements:

+## Database & Backend

-- Added a database migration mechanism to leave room for future features and improvements that require modifying the schema
+* Added a database migration mechanism to leave room for future features and improvements that require modifying the schema
-- Fixed some database connection issues
+* Fixed some database connection issues
-- Split the `mgemod_spawns.cfg` file into map-specific files for better performance and UX while editing arenas
-- Reduced log verbosity in console when loading the plugin
+* Added PostgreSQL support (only <=9.6 as per SourceMod's limitations)
+* Added some measures to prevent ELOs from corrupting randomly due to database connection errors
+* Added an API layer of natives and forwards

+## Duel & Statistics Tracking

-- Added class tracking in duels
+* Added class tracking in duels
-- Added start time tracking in duels
+* Added start time tracking in duels
-- Added previous and new score tracking in duels
+* Added previous and new score tracking in duels
+* Added elo tracking in duels, displaying previous elo and new elo of each player in every match record
+* Added new `!elo` command to toggle client score display (like a local-only no stats)

+## Arena & Gameplay

+* Split the `mgemod_spawns.cfg` file into map-specific files for better performance and UX while editing arenas
-- Added the possibility of blocking class change once the duel has started and score is still 0-0, via a new arena `classchange` property in the map config file
+* Added the possibility of blocking class change once the duel has started and score is still 0-0, via a new arena `classchange` property in the map config file
+* Modified !add command to support a player name as argument to join the arena that player is in (`!add @ampere`)
+* Added `mgemod_clear_projectiles` (0/1) ConVar to allow server owners to enable/disable projectile deletion upon the start of a new round
+* Blocked eureka effect teleport usage
+* Blocked the repeating resupply sound due to some maps not blocking them in certain arenas
+* Fixed a small bug in the random spawn logic
+* Attempted to fix situations of death momentum carryover on respawn, which results in respawning with non-zero velocity

+## User Interface & Experience

+* Fixed arena player count display in the !add menu not working properly
+* Fixed HUD not reflecting changes on time or not displaying players properly sometimes
+* Improved the interface and usage experience of the !top5 menu
+* Fixed some sounds not working due to the plugin using their .wav version instead of .mp3
+* Forced menu close on players that had the !add menu open but decided to join an arena via chat, to prevent accidental arena changes
+* Fixed some commands not having their return type properly, making users users receive "Unknown command" upon running them
+* Added missing translations for all hardcoded english strings across the entire plugin, and added some languages

+## 2v2 System

+* Implemented a new menu upon selecting a 2v2 arena to join a specific team, or to switch that arena to 1v1
+* Implemented a ready system
+  * Plugin prompts players for their ready status once it detects 2 players per team in the arena
+  * Players can either confirm ready via menu or `!r`/`!ready` commands in chat
+  * Players get notified of everyone in the arena's ready status via a center hint text
+* Players can switch teams either via the !add menu selecting their current arena, or switching teams manually
-- Added `mgemod_2v2_skip_countdown` ConVar to allow server owners to toggle countdown between 2v2 rounds (0 = normal countdown, 1 = skip countdown) (author: [tommy-mor](https://github.com/sapphonie/MGEMod/pull/24))
+* Added `mgemod_2v2_skip_countdown` (0/1) ConVar to allow server owners to enable/disable countdown between 2v2 rounds (author: [tommy-mor](https://github.com/sapphonie/MGEMod/pull/24))
-- Added new `!elo` command to toggle client score display (like a local-only no stats)
+* Fixed names sometimes getting cut off in the HUD text
+* Improved displaying player names in the HUD
+* Teammates no longer spawn in the same spot
+* Added `mgemod_2v2_elo` (0/1) ConVar to allow server owners to enable/disable 2v2 duels from affecting players ELOs

+## Developer Experience

+* Reduced log verbosity in console when loading the plugin
+* Modernized some parts of the source code with methodmap usage
+* Fixed some bugs with `!botme` usage
+* Completely modularized the code in separate script files to reduce the +7000 lines main file

 The plugin is ready to be a drop-in replacement for the standard MGE version.
 Database modifications will be performed automatically and safely.